openforis/sepal-doc/docs/source/team/contribute.rst

 .. note::

-    Any **TextEdit** software will work, even though it's less user friendly.
+    Any **TextEdit** software will work as well, though won't be as user-friendly.

-As previously explained, the folder has a specific structure corresponding to the `Sphinx template <https://pydata-sphinx-theme.readthedocs.io/en/latest/>`_, which we are using to build the final doc.
+As previously explained, the folder has a specific structure corresponding to the `Sphinx template <https://pydata-sphinx-theme.readthedocs.io/en/latest/>`_, which we are using to build the final documentation.

-The first step will be to identify the section you would like to store your page.
+The first step will be to identify the section where you would like to store your page.

 The following sections are currently available:

--   **Getting started** – Everything you need to know to use SEPAL.

-    Located in the :code:`sepal-doc/docs/source/setup/` folder.
+-   **Getting started** – Everything you need to know to use SEPAL; located in the :code:`sepal-doc/docs/source/setup/` folder.

--   **Cookbook** – How to use different recipes available in SEPAL.

-    Located in the :code:`sepal-doc/docs/source/cookbook/` folder.
+-   **Cookbook** – How to use different recipes available in SEPAL; located in the :code:`sepal-doc/docs/source/cookbook/` folder.

--   **Modules** – The modules that are available in the **App** dashboard.

-    Located in the :code:`sepal-doc/docs/source/modules/` folder.
+-   **Modules** – The modules available in the **App** dashboard; located in the :code:`sepal-doc/docs/source/modules/` folder.

--   **CLI** – All command-line interface (CLI) tools installed by default in SEPAL.

-    Located in the :code:`sepal-doc/docs/source/cli/` folder.
+-   **CLI** – All command-line interface (CLI) tools installed by default in SEPAL; located in the :code:`sepal-doc/docs/source/cli/` folder.

--   **Workflows** – Different combinations of SEPAL tools and recipes to perform complex data analyses.

-    Located in the :code:`sepal-doc/docs/source/workflows/` folder.
+-   **Workflows** – Different combinations of SEPAL tools and recipes to perform complex data analyses; located in the :code:`sepal-doc/docs/source/workflows/` folder.

--   **Features** – Features that are available across various recipes and modules to analyse, combine and visualize different types of data.

-    Located in the :code:`sepal-doc/docs/source/feature/` folder.
+-   **Features** – Features that are available across various recipes and modules to analyse, combine and visualize different types of data; located in the :code:`sepal-doc/docs/source/feature/` folder.

--   **Team** – A hidden section only available to team members, which helps them contribute to the platform.

-    Located in the :code:`sepal-doc/docs/source/team/` folder.
+-   **Team** – A hidden section only available to team members that helps them contribute to the platform; located in the :code:`sepal-doc/docs/source/team/` folder.

 .. note::

-    In the :code:`Module` section, only the :code:`index.rst` file should be modified, as the others are all downloaded from their repository (see the section **New module** below).
+    In the :code:`Module` section, only the :code:`index.rst` file should be modified, as the others are downloaded from their repository (see the section **New module** below).

 ..
 Attention::